ChrisMagliano/soccer_tournament_scraper/README.md

 ├── standings.csv                                  # Example of exported CSV file
 ├── chromedriver-win64/                            # Directory containing ChromeDriver executable
  │   └── chromedriver.exe                          # ChromeDriver executable
+ │   └── LICENSE.chromedriver                          # ChromeDriver executable
+ │   └── THIRD_PARTY_NOTICES.chromedriver                          # ChromeDriver executable
 ```
+**Warning** the chromedriver.exe is compatible with 128.0.6613.85 (64 bit) Chrome version.
+To properly run the script on your machine please assure this chromedriver.exe is compatible with your Chrome version.
+If not give a look at the following [webpage](https://getwebdriver.com/).
 ### 📋How It Works
 1. **Initialize WebDriver**: The project uses Selenium with ChromeDriver to open a Chrome browser session and navigate to the selected tournament page on diretta.it;
 2. **Navigate to Tournament Page**: Once the tournament is selected via the GUI, Selenium directs the browser to the appropriate URL;